-As the company is part of a larger group (Quadgas MidCo Limited - immediate parent company), the internal control and risk management procedures are integrated with the internal control and risk management procedures in Quadgas MidCo Limited.
+As the company is part of a larger group, the internal control and risk management procedures are integrated with the internal control and risk management procedures in Quadgas MidCo Limited.
 Quadgas MidCo Limited has established internal control and risk management systems in relation to the process for preparing its financial statements.

+Internal control and risk management (continued)

 The key features of these internal control and risk management systems are: